-For a major in mathematics the following courses in mathematics are required.
+For a major in mathematics the following courses in mathematics are reauired.

-Prerequisite, 1⁄2 unit advanced algebra, 1⁄2 unit solid geometry in high school or university.
+Prerequisite, 1/2 unit advanced algebra, 1/2 unit solid geometry in high school or university.
+Castin

-• creasis

-4. Plane Trigonometry • • • • • • 5
+0100103

+1. Plane Trigonometry ş

-5. College Algebra 5
+5. Analytical Geometry.
+5

 107, 108, 109.
-Differential and Integral Calculus • • • • • • 15
+Differential and Integral Calculus 15

-·

-Minimum total credits • • • .42
+Minimum total credits.